jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 Anything of cultural or artistic value falls under the category of "POI", graffiti included.

 <img src="./poi_examples.png" alt="Favicon">
-<figcaption>Figure 7.
+<figcaption>Figure 8.
 Small selection of POIs from Niantic Wayfarer.
 A graffiti, a water fountain, a building, a neighboors association, a kids park, a park, and a esculpture.</figcaption>

-But graffiti were meant to be ephemeral, are they not?

-There is a lot that can be said (and discussed) about the graffiti use on these augmented reality games.
+There is a lot that can be said (and discussed) about, on, and around the urban art (graffiti, street art, etc) that is used on these augmented reality games.

 What can these graffiti tell us about the community, the city, and how they build their (virtual) space?